 Career planning takes time and yet it is one of the most important activities you will engage in during your college years and throughout your life.
-You need to build in time beginning your first year as change is a common occurrence for students.
+You need to set aside time for career planning beginning your first year as change is a common occurrence for students.
 Plan to visit the Hart Career Center and let our staff be your partners in the process.